usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 6F: Portable Data File (PDF) Two-Dimensional Bar Code (Deprecated) : This bar code is deprecated in this version of the Standard.
 In a future version of this Standard, the bar code may be removed.
 If used, the PDF bar code SHALL be placed in the general area depicted in [Figure 4-2](#fig-4-2) (i.e., left side of the card).
 If Zone 3F (a cardholder signature) is used, the size of the PDF bar code may be affected.
 The card issuer SHALL confirm that a PDF used in
     conjunction with a PIV Card containing a cardholder signature will satisfy the anticipated PDF data storage requirements.
-    Note that this zone overlaps with an area that some card manufacturers may not allow to be used for printing.
+    Note that this zone overlaps with an area that some card manufacturers might not allow to be used for printing.

 Zone 9F: Header
 : If used, the text "United States Government" SHALL be placed as depicted in